GoogleChrome/developer.chrome.com/site/en/docs/privacy-sandbox/maximize-ad-relevance/index.md

 of their products by reaching consumers when they shop on a retailer's website and elsewhere on the web.

-Ad tech solutions can use the FLEDGE API to extend audiences for publishers without third-party cookies:
+Ad tech providers can use the FLEDGE API to extend audiences for publishers without third-party cookies:

--   **FLEDGE API**: Ad tech solutions can create custom audience extension segments for a site by creating interest groups dependent on user activity such as reading a particular section of a website (e.g. travel section).
+-   **FLEDGE API**: Ad tech providers can create custom audience extension segments for a site by creating interest groups dependent on user activity such as reading a particular section of a website (e.g. travel section).
 This process is effectively similar to remarketing and offers the same privacy protections.
 It makes sense for advertisers who value the 1P audience data of a publisher but cannot get enough ad inventory on that publisher website for that audience.

 ## How can machine learning maximize performance using privacy-safe signals?